Plan Your Visit

 - Members: Members enjoy unlimited free admission to the KMA, subject to capacity restrictions, but should reserve member timed tickets online.
 Apply the full price of your admission ticket toward a new KMA membership.
 Not a member?
 Join today.
 There are discounted membership categories for artists, students, and more.

 - Children: Children 12 and under are always free at the KMA.
 Advance timed tickets must be reserved online.
-Free admission does not apply to children in groups.
+Free admission does not apply to children in groups or to special events.

 - Third Thursdays: Explore the current exhibitions for free on the third Thursday of every month.
 Free admission applies to all visitors during regular Museum hours.